 MATERIALS AND METHODS

-2.1 STUDY AREA
+2.1.
+Study area:

 The experimental bucks were maintained in the Deep Frozen Semen Laboratory, College of Veterinary Sciences and Animal Husbandry, Acharya Narendra Deva University of agriculture and Technology, Kumarganj Ayodhya, Uttar Pradesh, India.

-2.2 Experimental animals and data collection
+2.2.
+Experimental animals and data collection:

-A group of six male goats (4-5 years old), including three Sirohi and three Barbari, was selected for the study.
+A group of six male goats (4-5 years old), including three Sirohi and three Barbari, was selected for this study.
 A comprehensive evaluation of the experimental bucks' general physical health was conducted before to selection.
 A detailed examination of the testes and scrotum was performed to confirm the absence of abnormalities.
 The bucks were kept under consistent supervision and sanitary circumstances.
 All selected male bucks were reared in a semi-intensive management system and received deworming, immunization, and dipping in accordance with MSP requirements.
-The weight of each animal was recorded in kilograms every 15 days.
-The measurement of body weight was performed using a weighing scale, with the weight recorded in kilograms (kg).
+The weight of each animal was recorded in kilograms (kg) every 15 days.
+The measurement of body weight was performed using a weighing scale, with the weight recorded in kg.
 Scrotal circumference (SC) was measured using a tape measure to ascertain the maximum diameter of the testes and scrotum in centimeters (cm), following the application of pressure to firmly position the testes within the scrotum.
-The diameter and length of the testicles were measured in millimetres (mm) using a Vernier caliper (Raji et al., 2008).
+The diameter and length of the testicles were measured in millimetres (mm) using a Vernier caliper according to Raji et al., (2008).
 Testicular volume was calculated using the formula TV = (TD)² x TL x 0.5, where TD represents testicular diameter and TL denotes testicular length.
 All measures were acquired simultaneously with the recording of body weight on the same day.
 Reproductive characteristics, namely scrotal circumference, right and left testicular length, right and left testicular circumference, and right and left testicular diameter, were assessed at 15-day intervals, namely on the 1st, 15th, 30th, 45th, 60th, and 75th days from November 2024 to March 2025.

-2.3 Semen evaluation
+2.3.
+Semen evaluation:

 Semen samples from all bucks (n=36) were taken fortnightly utilizing an artificial vagina at a temperature of 42°C. The semen samples were immediately evaluated for colour, volume, and concentration upon collection.
 The semen volume was quantified utilizing a graduated collecting tube, measured in milliliters.
 The sperm concentration of all samples was measured utilizing an Accucell photometer (IMV, France).

-2.4 Statistical analysis
+2.4.
+Statistical analysis:

-Data were analyzed using Graph Pad Prism statistical analysis software (version 5) and presented as the mean ± standard error of the mean (S.E.M).
-Duncan's multiple range test (DMRT) was conducted to identify significant differences among the mean values.
+Data were analyzed using Graph Pad Prism statistical analysis software (version 5) and presented as the mean ± standard error of the mean (SEM).
+Duncan's multiple range test was conducted to identify significant differences among the mean values.
 A Pearson correlation analysis was performed to investigate the relationship among different traits.

 RESULTS AND DISCUSSION